 What’s the best running watch for small wrists?

 Many GPS watches indeed have big displays that look massive on even average-sized wrists.
 The large size makes it easier to see a lot of data and to navigate with offline maps.
 We found two watches, the Coros Apex 2 Pro and the Suunto 9 Peak Pro Titanium, that won’t swallow smaller wrists.
 These two are at opposite ends of the price spectrum, separated by about $300 while offering comparable performance.
 In the end, the best GPS running watch for you will be one that you’re comfortable wearing, so it’s worth considering fit when choosing one.

 What GPS running watch best integrates with smart technology so I can stay connected while running?

 All of the watches in this guide, including the least expensive, the Coros Pace 2, allow notifications from incoming calls, text messages, and emails to be displayed on the watch’s screen.
 The watch has to be connected to your smartphone via Bluetooth for this to work.

 I am bad with technology.
 What running watch is the easiest to use?

 If ultrarunning is your primary or only sport, many of these GPS watches are very overbuilt for what you actually need in terms of features.
 The Coros Pace 2 is the most pared-down of these options, but it still has many of the features of other watches in this guide.
-The Apple Ultra Watch is also a great option for those who struggle with technology.
+The Apple Ultra Watch is also an excellent option for those who struggle with technology.
 Like most Apple products, it is set up to provide a great user experience, and the dedicated action button makes it easy to put it on your wrist and go.
-It will still interpret your daily data, including sleep, and can guide you on ways to improve without you needing to navigate a bunch of confusing features.
+It will still interpret your daily data, including sleep, and can guide you on ways to improve without you needing to navigate many confusing features.